 Driving to the port is the easiest and fastest way to get there.
 Of course, if you drive then you need to find a place to park your car while you cruise.
 We have a complete run-down of all your parking options here.
 Below we have the highlights of where you can park for your cruise.

 The most convenient spot to park?
 It’s right at the cruise terminal.
 The Port of New Orleans offers on-site parking.
 The Erato Terminal has parking literally above the check-in and boarding area.
 The Julia Street Terminal has a parking lot just a two-minute walk away.
-Depending on which terminal you sail and the time of year, you’ll pay either $20 or $22 per day.
+Depending on the length of your cruise, you’ll pay around $22-23 per day.
 Frankly, that’s expensive and puts New Orleans as one of the most expensive places to park.
 While convenient, be prepared to pay.

 Independent Parking Lots

 If you want to save some cash, you can instead park at one of the few independent parking lots offering cruise parking.
-Rates vary depending on the lot and time of year, but are usually around $10-15 per day.
-The Fulton Place Parking Garage is one such lot and is right across the street from the cruise terminals.
+Rates vary depending on the lot and time of year, but are usually around $15 per day.
+Even so, we’d recommend simply parking at the port.
 For more details, see our cruise parking page.

 Hotels with Cruise Parking